UK downgrade pressures reluctant Osborne to change course

-LONDON Chancellor George Osborne said he would not flinch from his austerity drive, despite increasing pressure to change course after the loss of the country's 'AAA' credit rating and with elections approaching in two years.
+LONDON Britain's chancellor insisted on Saturday he would not change course after the loss of the country's 'AAA' credit rating but George Osborne is facing pressure to do just that as his bet on austerity falters ahead of the 2015 election.

-Moody's dealt Britain its first sovereign rating downgrade on Friday, saying the economy faced years more sluggish growth and debt would continue to rise until 2016.
+Moody's dealt Britain its first sovereign rating downgrade on Friday, saying the $2.5 trillion economy faced years more sluggish growth and debt would continue to rise until 2016.

-But politically it is toxic for Osborne, who has repeatedly vowed to protect Britain's top credit rating since the 2010 election campaign.
+But politically it is toxic for Osborne who has repeatedly vowed to protect the top credit rating since the 2010 election campaign.
 The downgrade exposes him to opponents who say his failure to deliver economic growth is driving Prime Minister David Cameron towards electoral defeat.

-Osborne said on Sunday the move by Moody's showed he was right to focus on restoring Britain to fiscal health, which he said was the only way to get growth going again.
+Osborne said on Saturday the move by Moody's showed he was right to focus on restoring Britain to fiscal health, arguing that only by doing that will the conditions for growth be restored.

-"We've had a stark reminder this weekend of the single most important truth about our economy.
-Britain has a debt problem, built up over many years, and we have got to deal with it," the 41-year-old Chancellor of the Exchequer wrote in a column for The Sun newspaper.

-"If we don't deal with it, interest rates will soar, homes will be repossessed and businesses will go bust.
-If you doubt whether that's true, just look at what happened to all those European countries now deep in recession."
+"I am absolutely determined to make sure we deal with our problems, to make sure that Britain stays the course, to make sure that it doesn't take from this credit rating the wrong message which is we should go and borrow a lot more," the 41-year-old Chancellor of the Exchequer said.

 Osborne can take comfort from Moody's confidence that his austerity plan would eventually "reverse the UK's debt trajectory".